Managing IBS Symptoms Naturally

 Menopause Constipation: Connection, Treatment, and More (healthline.com)

 IBS, in comparison, is a chronic health condition that affects the large intestine and often leads to abdominal pain, bloating, and altered bathroom habits.
-And idiopathic constipation usually does not come with pain and the symptoms may not be as severe.
+Idiopathic constipation usually does not come with pain, and the symptoms may not be as severe.

 The combination of both constipation and IBS can significantly impair one’s quality of life, but there’s hope for treating the symptoms with lifestyle changes!
 I want to share some of these with you!